Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: Evidence: who are the gossips?

+As motivating evidence, Figure \ref{fig:cdfCentrality} shows the distribution of diffusion centrality (normalized by its standard deviation across the sample for interpretability) across households that were nominated for the event question, those who were nominated as leaders, and those who were named for both or neither.
+Very clearly, the distribution of centrality of those who are both nominated and are also leaders first order stochastically dominates the other distributions.
+Moreover, the distribution of centralities of those who are nominated but not leaders dominates the distribution of those who are leaders but were not nominated.
+Finally, those who are neither nominated nor a leader exhibit a distribution that is dominated by the rest.
+Taken together, this shows that individuals who are both nominated and leaders tend to be more central than those who are nominated but not leaders, who are in turn more central than those who are not nominated but are leaders.

 Figure \ref{fig:neighborhood} presents the distribution of nominations as a function of the network distance from a given household.
-If information did not travel well through the social network, we might imagine that individuals would only nominate households to whom they are directly connected.
-Panel A of Figure \ref{fig:neighborhood} shows that fewer than 20\% of individuals nominate someone within their direct neighborhood.
-At the same time, over 27\% of nominations come from a network distance of at least three or more.
+If information did not travel well through the social network, we might imagine that individuals would only nominate households with whom they are directly connected.
+Panel A of Figure \ref{fig:neighborhood} shows that fewer than 13\% of individuals nominate someone within their direct neighborhood, compared to about 9\% of nodes within this category.
+At the same time, over 28\% of nominations come from a network distance of at least three or more (41\% of nodes are in this category).
+Therefore, although respondents tend to nominate people who are closer to them than the average person in the village, they are also quite likely to nominate someone who is far away.
+Moreover, it is important to note that highly central individuals are generally closer to people than the typical household (since they have many friends -- the famous ``friendship paradox''), so it does make sense that people tend to nominate individuals who are closer to them.
 Taken together, this suggests that information about centrality does indeed travel through the network.

-From Panel A of Figure \ref{fig:neighborhood}, we also see that, while people do nominate individuals in households who are closer to them than the typical household in the village, respondents generally name people outside of their immediate neighborhoods and sometimes quite far.
-Moreover, it is important to note that highly central individuals are generally closer to people than the typical household, so, if they did nominate the most central people, this is what we should expect to find.

-It is plausible that individuals may not have good information about who is central in parts of the network that are far from them.
-However, in Panel B of Figure \ref{fig:neighborhood} we see that the average eigenvector centrality percentile of those named at distance 1 is the same as at distance 2 or distance 3 or more.
-This suggests that individuals have reasonable and comparably accurate information about central individuals in the community who are immediate neighbors or at greater distance from them.
+Panel B of Figure \ref{fig:neighborhood} shows that the average diffusion centrality in percentile terms of those named at distance 1 is higher than of those named at distance 2, which is higher than of those named at distance 3 or more.
+This suggests that individuals have more accurate information about central individuals that are closer to them, and when they don't, they are careful not to nominate (recall that fewer than half of the households nominate anyone).

-\subsection{Regression Analysis}
+\subsubsection{Regression Analysis}